albjan/deep-carbon/README.md

 # deep-carbon
-Deep learning to discover interstellar environments containing a rare species of neutral carbon via spectral data.
+Deep learning to detect rare interstellar neutral-carbon via its absorption lines in spectral data.